rblalock/handbook/Operations-Docs/onboarding.md

 # Onboarding

+**TBD AND UPDATED!!!**

 This document is about the general priorities and policies for how we as a company bring new employees onto the team.
-As a new person on the team, if you have questions about starting at Pinpoint, check out [Your First Day at Pinpoint](https://docs.google.com/document/d/1vvJfWH7lP808mAlKPr8JwUx0HvkiidzS_bkwB8wqA7M).
+As a new person on the team, if you have questions about starting at Pinpoint, check out [Your First Day at Pinpoint](https://github.com/pinpt/handbook/blob/master/Onboarding-Docs/welcome-to-pinpoint.md).

 We may also create specific onboarding recommendations for different roles in the future.